reyamag/SecurePurchaseOrder/README.md

 1: run `$make clean` and then `$make`

 This step is vitally important.
-Both the Client and Server subfolders use the exact same socket/signing functions, but to reduce file length and duplicate files, those functions were placed into header files, and those master header files reside in the main directory, NOT the subfolders. `$make clean` clears out the old copies from the subfolders and `$make` copies the master header files to the respective subfolders.
+Both the Client and Server subfolders use the exact same socket/signing functions, and so to reduce file length and duplicate files, those functions were placed in master header files.
+Those master header files reside in the main directory, NOT the subfolders. `$make clean` clears out the old copies from the subfolders and `$make` copies the master header files to the respective subfolders.

-**Failing to do this step will cause program failures**
+**Failing to do this step will most likely cause program failures**

 2: start the server:<br>
-     `$python3 server.py <SERVER_NAME> <PORT> <CLIENT_DATA> <INVENTORY_DATA> <EMAIL_PASS>`
+     `$python3 server.py <SERVER_NAME> <PORT> [<EMAIL_PASS>]`

 Instructions Notes:<br>

      <SERVER_NAME>:
           - The name of the server's IP address (use 'localhost' for testing on local machine)
+          - Required

      <PORT>:
           - The port the server is listening on.

-     <CLIENT_DATA>:
-          - The sqlite3 (.sql3) file that contains ID, name, Password Hashes, public-keys, and emails for clients

-     <INVENTORY_DATA>:
-          - The sqlite3 file that contains the products the server has available to order

-     <EMAIL_PASS>:
+          - Required

+     [<EMAIL_PASS>]:
           - The gmail password for the emailer that the server uses to send email confirmations.
-            Not providing this means the server will not send confirmation emails.
+          - Optional

 3: Run various clients:<br>
-     `$python3 client.py <SERVER_NAME> <PORT>`
+     `$python3 client.py <SERVER_NAME> <PORT> [<PRIVATE_KEY_FILE>]`

 Instructions Notes:<br>

      <SERVER_NAME>:
            - The server's IP address (use 'localhost' for testing on local machine)
+           - Required

      <PORT>:
            - The port to connect to the server over
+           - Required
+     <PRIVATE_KEY_FILE>:
+           - A file containing the private key file of the user
+           - Optional as a command arg, but a file must be provided to the program before use

 4: Perform commands:<br>